 Physical activity stimulates the body’s production of nitrogen oxide, allowing the blood vessels to expand.
-This is essentially just what the popular medicine, Viagra, does.
+This is essentially just what the popular medicine, Viagra, does for ED patients.

 With this in mind, the conclusions should lead to new treatments for impotency, says Pedersen, head of the TrygFondens Centre for Active Health at Rigshospitalet, Denmark.

-If you are physically inactive and in bad shape, it’s important to not push yourself into a fitness regime that is beyond you, otherwise, you risk injury, which could make exercising difficult and reduce your motivation to continue
+If you are physically inactive and in bad shape, it’s important to not push yourself into a fitness regime that is beyond you, otherwise, you risk injury, which could make exercising difficult and reduce your motivation to continue, worsening the ED.

 The best approach is to start with simple aerobic activity.
 Walk every day, swim or cycle, and increase the pace and distance week by week.
 After a few weeks, you could add more or different exercises such as jogging, dancing, tennis, or swimming Or, if you prefer, you could join a gym.

 To strengthen blood circulation – throughout the body and also the penis – exercise intensity must be moderate to high.
 This means that you warm up your body and produce sweat, your face turns red, your pulse increases and you become slightly breathless – breathless enough to make it difficult to have a conversation.